Exclusive: Investors pull $1 billion from hedge fund giant Winton

 In 2011, for instance, Winton attracted an incredible $1 in every $8 invested into hedge funds globally.

-The firm’s success led to Harding’s net worth almost doubling to 800 million pounds in last year’s Sunday Times Rich List, which also said he was likely to be Britain’s highest-paid person.
+The firm’s success led to Harding’s net worth almost doubling to 800 million pounds ($1.25 billion) in last year’s Sunday Times Rich List, which also said he was likely to be Britain’s highest-paid person.

 Pension fund investors have been particularly attracted to CTAs because of their low correlation to equity markets - such funds can profit from both rising and falling market trends.

-However, returns have been lacklustre in recent years, partly because of the lack of clear market trends and also because of very low interest rates on the high levels of cash they hold.
+However, returns have been lackluster in recent years, partly because of the lack of clear market trends and also because of very low interest rates on the high levels of cash they hold.

 Gains of more than 18 percent during the market chaos of 2008 seem a dim and distant memory now.
 The average fund lost 2.5 percent last year and 3.5 percent in 2011, according to figures from data group Hedge Fund Research.